This Is Your Life (American TV series): Notable guests

 The New York Times reported on September 1, 1955, that the Sixth United States Army requested a kinescope of the April 27 episode which honored World War II and Korean War General Mark Clark.
 The request stated, "We believe that showing of such a program would contribute materially toward the objectives of troop information, since it would create appreciation of the career of an outstanding military leader and further better understanding of certain highlights in the recent history of the Army."

-According to The Complete Directory to Prime Time Network TV Shows, 1946–Present, one celebrity that was definitely forbidden was Edwards himself.
+According to The Complete Directory to Prime Time Network and Cable TV Shows 1946–Present, one celebrity that was definitely forbidden was Edwards himself.
 He supposedly threatened to fire every member of his staff if they ever tried to turn the tables on him and publicly present Edwards' own life.

 In a 1973 episode, Vincent Price was the surprised guest.
 The show had been planned with his wife Mary while Price was in the UK filming the movie Theatre of Blood.
-By the time he returned to his US home, he had split with his wife and begun a relationship with his co-star from the movie, Coral Browne.
+By the time he returned to his US home, he had split with his wife and he began a relationship with his co-star from the movie, Coral Browne.
 Price's daughter later revealed that his estranged wife had told him about the show in an attempt to manage any potential fallout and, unbeknownst to the producers, he agreed to act surprised when the show was recorded.